Subdivisions of Switzerland: Cantons

 The 26 cantons of Switzerland are the member states of the federal state of Switzerland.
-Each canton was a fully sovereign state with its own borders, army and currency from the Treaty of Westphalia (1648) until the establishment of the Swiss federal state in 1848.
+Each canton except for Aargau, Jura, Thurgau, Ticino, Vaud, and Valais was a fully sovereign state with its own borders, army and currency from the Treaty of Westphalia (1648) until the establishment of the Helvetic Republic in 1798.
+The current cantons except for Jura were established with the Swiss federal state in 1848.

 Each canton has its own constitution, legislature, government and courts.
 Most of the cantons' legislatures are unicameral parliaments, their size varying between fifty-eight and two hundred seats.
 A few legislatures are general assemblies known as Landsgemeinden.
 The cantonal governments consist of either five or seven members, depending on the canton.
 For the names of the institutions, see List of legislative and executive councils of the Cantons of Switzerland.

 The Swiss Federal Constitution declares the cantons to be sovereign to the extent their sovereignty is not limited by federal law.
 The cantons also retain all powers and competencies not delegated to the Confederation by the Constitution.
 Most significantly, the cantons are responsible for healthcare, welfare, law enforcement and public education; they also retain the power of taxation.
 The cantonal constitutions determine the degree of autonomy accorded to the municipalities, which varies but almost always includes the power to levy taxes and pass municipal laws.
-The sizes of the cantons vary from 37 km² to 7,105 km²; the populations vary from 15,471 to 1,244,400.
+The sizes of the cantons vary from 37 km² to 7,105 km²; the populations vary from 16,000 (Appenzell Innerrhoden) to 1,600,000 (Zurich).